 Full cheek snaffle bits are popular in both English and Western riding.
 They are allowed and legal for most horse sports including the AQHA and USDF dressage competition (the latter being one of the most bit-restrictive horse show organizations).
 In 2009 I had the opportunity to visit a stable in Germany where the Olympian Isabelle …

-All About Billet Straps on an English Saddle This photo shows the part of an English riding saddle known as the “billets”.
-The billets are three straps underneath the top flap, on each side.
-The billets are the anchor to which the girth is tied.
-The billet straps are securely attached to the tree (a …
+The billets of an English saddle are straps located underneath the saddle’s flap, on each side.
+The billets are the anchor to which the girth is connected.
+The billet straps are securely attached to the tree (a saddle’s tree is what could be called the “skeleton” of the saddle) so once a girth is buckled …

 A Pelham bit is a horse bit with a solid mouthpiece, long shanks, and two rings for reins to attach.
 A Pelham bit is unique because it functions as a snaffle bit or a curb bit, depending on how it is used.
 A Pelham bit is essentially a plain snaffle bit, but with a second rein …